-The Act does not spell out how the liaison is to occur and as such the Mayor and the CEO of the day of the City of Joondalup will adopt an approach that suits their circumstances.
-The overall essential principles that must be followed are the ability to effectively communicate and to have a large degree of trust in each other as well as respecting each others opinion and role in delivering good governance to the people of the City of Joondalup.
+The Act does not detail how the liaison is to occur and as such the Mayor and the CEO of the day of the City of Joondalup are to adopt an approach that suits their circumstances.
+The overall essential principles that should be followed are the ability to effectively communicate and to have a large degree of trust in each other as well as respecting each other's opinion and role in delivering good governance to the people of the City of Joondalup.